DSantolaya/SX1280-Radio-Driver/README.md

 ```
 #define NETSTACK_CONF_RADIO sx128x_radio_driver
 ```
-For energy measurements be sure to declare it.
+For energy measurements be sure to declare the Energest module

 ```
 #define ENERGEST_CONF_ON 1